deep-bhatt/auto-api/README.md

 * You want to set some pricing to monitize the data you're making accessable
 * You don't want to go through the burden to setup APIs yourself
 * If you check all or some of the boxes, then you can benefit from using AutoAPI

+## Roadmap

+* let the superuser create APIs with API builder
+* have a superuser token
+* security token for API access
+* pricing feature
+* custom database migrations system